 Introduction

-According to a study conducted by the International Social Science Council (ISSC), youth in developing countries define science and technology as tools for development.
+According to a study conducted by the International Social Science Council (ISSC), youth in developing define science and technology as tools for development.
 They view science and technology as essential components that can improve their lives and the lives of their communities.
 Science and technology, in their view, offer opportunities for innovation, entrepreneurship, and economic growth.

 Moreover, youth in developing countries also view science and technology as tools for solving societal problems.
 They believe that science and technology can provide solutions to issues such as poverty, climate change, and health problems.
 For instance, in Africa, a young lady by the name of Ludwick Marishane invented a waterless bathing product that can help people who do not have access to clean water.
 Such innovations demonstrate the potential of science and technology in solving pressing societal problems.